-Rob Rassey joined the Harvard men's hockey coaching staff in the fall of 2013 and is in his fourth season with the Crimson in 2016-17.
+Rob Rassey joined the Harvard men's hockey coaching staff in the fall of 2013 and is in his fifth season with the Crimson in 2017-18.
 In his first season with Harvard, Rassey helped forwards Jimmy Vesey and Sean Malone earn All-Ivy League accolades, while Malone was tabbed Ivy League Co-Rookie of the Year.
 In continuing to develop the forwards, Vesey made national waves in Rassey's second year, leading the country in goals and finishing as the Ivy and ECAC Player of the Year, as well as a Hobey Hat Trick finalist.
 The culmination of Vesey's development occured in 2016 when he earned the Hobey Baker Award as college hockey's top player.

 Harvard's offense ranked ninth in the country in 2015-16 with a 2.41 goals per game average.
 The Crimson's high-powered offense led to it reaching the ECAC Hockey Tournament championship game for the second-straight season, while also earning an at-large bid to the NCAA Tournament.
 Harvard posted a 19-11-14 record and won the Shillelagh (Notre Dame) and Mariucci (Minnesota) regular season tournaments.